【The following content was整理ed by AI based on a recording, with no modifications made】

 • Characteristics:

-Path Two: University Professor
+Path 2: University Professor

-• Possesses: Freedom + Challenge.
+• Has: Freedom + Challenge.

-• Lacks: High-density talent.
+• Lacks: High-density Talent.

 • Characteristics:

-• Possesses: Freedom + High-density talent.
+• Has: Freedom + High-density Talent.

-• Lacks: Challenge/result orientation.
+• Lacks: Challenge/Result orientation.

 • Characteristics: